eliot-tron/eliot-tron.github.io/_pages/cv.md

 ======
 * English: C1 Level (CAE)
 * German: I had a B1 level in 2016, not anymore but I'd love to get back at it.
-* Italien: I learned how to communicate during my various stays in Bologna.
+* Italien: I learned the basics during my various stays in Bologna.

 Publications
 ======